hfp/libxstream/documentation/libxstream_contrib.md

 - Document every new environment variable.
 A variable that `tool_getenvars.sh` reports but the documentation does not mention is a defect.
 - A new page under `documentation/` needs a `nav` entry in `mkdocs.yml`.

+Markdown may use any UTF-8, but the PDF is produced through LaTeX, which cannot render an arbitrary glyph. `PDF_UTF8_SED` in `Makefile.inc` transliterates a known set (Greek letters, arrows, comparison and set operators, ceiling and floor brackets).
+If `make documentation` fails on a character, add it there rather than removing it from the text.

 Parts of `documentation/` are **generated**, and editing the output is lost
 work: the landing page comes from `README.md`, the development page from